myworkshopproject/myworkshop-proto/README.md

 ### Requirements
  * python 3.6.9 or higher (package _python3_);
+ * PostgreSQL 10.3 or higher;

 ### Install
+Edit `myworkshop/settings/development.py` and complete your database settings in it.

 Install all the required tools in a virtualenv:
 ```
 $ make install